-There are three components to this pie – the chocolate crust, a rich ganache, and a mountain of whipped cream.
-Each part will take mere minutes to make.
-There’s some cooling time and chilling time in between, so just spread out the work through the day or even over a couple of days.
+There are three components to this pie: the chocolate crust, a rich ganache, and a mountain of whipped cream.
+Each part will take mere minutes to make, with some cooling time in between.
 I made the crust one day when I had a few spare minutes.
-Then, I made this quick ganache the next morning.
+Then, I made the quick ganache the next morning.
 When it was time to serve, I whipped the cream and drizzled the chocolate on top.
+Easy.

-Quinn and I both felt that this pie had an air of sophistication about it.
+This pie has an air of sophistication about it.
 Perhaps it’s the richness or maybe it’s the presentation.
 No matter the reason, this is one dessert worthy of a special occasion.
 If you don’t have a special occasion, make one up.

 To make the crust:

-Press crust mixture evenly into the bottom and up the sides of a 9-inch pie plate.
+Form the crust.
+Press the crust mixture into the bottom and up the sides of a 9-inch pie plate.

 To make the ganache filling:

 Warm the cream.
-Place the heavy cream in a microwave-safe bowl.
-Heat in microwave for 3 minutes, or until hot.
+Place the heavy cream in a microwave-safe bowl and microwave for 3 minutes, or until it’s hot.

 Make the ganache.
-Add the chocolate to the bowl of cream and let stand for 5 to 10 minutes, or until the chocolate melts when you whisk it in.
+Add the chocolate to the bowl of cream and let it sit for 5 to 10 minutes, or until the chocolate melts when you whisk it in.
 Next, whisk in the liqueur.

 Chill.
 Cover the pie and refrigerate for at least 3 hours, or up to 2 days.

 To make the whipped cream:

-Place cream in a large, cold mixing bowl.
-Using an electric mixer with a whisk attachment, beat at medium-high speed until the cream begins to thicken.
+Beat the cream.
+Pour the cream into a large, cold mixing bowl.
+Use an electric mixer with a whisk attachment to beat the cream on medium-high speed until it begins to thicken.

 Add the sugar.
 Sprinkle the sugar onto the cream and continue beating until stiff peaks form.